 How quickly the pointer moves onscreen is based on how quickly you move your finger across the trackpad.
-To move the pointer a short distance, move your finger slowly across the trackpad.
+To move the pointer a short distance across the screen, move your finger slowly across the trackpad.
 The faster you move your finger, the farther the pointer moves onscreen.